AeneasG/mosquitto-wasm-playground/evaluation/README.md

 Please note: The scripts will stop on their own (except for the broker process), but when it logs that it stops, it usually waits for around 15 seconds to ensure all data has been saved.
 So be patient...

 # Troubleshooting

+## Building a scenario
+1. Do you have Mosquitto native built and installed on the machine where the clients are running?

 ## Running a scenario
 1. Do you have random data setup?